-A striking feature in horizontal slices at 100 to 220 km depth is the lateral continuity of -V_p anomalies of up to 5-6%, which reaches from the northern Alpine foreland across the Alpine orogenic front to beneath the Western and Central Alps, as well as the westernmost part of the Eastern Alps (Fig. 2, solid red contours).
-In three profiles crossing these parts (profiles B, 1 of Figs. 3B, 3C, 4A), +V0 and -V0 anomalies in the 100-220 depth interval form coherent, inclined layers and together outline a package that dips beneath the Alpine front to below the center of the orogen.
-In the next section, we explain why the base of this package is interpreted to be the base of the downgoing European lithosphere, or lithosphere-asthenosphere boundary, LAB, This layered structure continues down-dip to the SE and beneath the core of the orogen, where it is interrupted (Figs. 3B, 4A).
-The putative location of the Alpine Tethys suture projected downward into the mantle in all profiles (dashed green line) is hypothetical and drawn in all profiles merely to show the affinity of the former Adria-Europe plate boundary to the European slab (see chapter 5).
-Profile 8 across the foreland of the southernmost Western Alps (Fig. 3A) contains part of the Moldanubian core of the Variscan orogen (Franke et al., 2017) and differs from other profiles across the Alps in featuring only a high velocity layer to some 150 km depth and dipping slightly beneath the front of the Alps.
+A striking feature in horizontal slices at 100 to 220 km depth is the lateral continuity of $-V{\rm p}$ anomalies of up to 5%-6%, which reaches from the northern Alpine foreland across the Alpine orogenic front to beneath the western and central Alps as well as the westernmost part of the eastern Alps (Fig. 2, solid red contours).
+In three profiles crossing these parts (profiles B, 1 of Figs. 3b, c, 4a), $+V{\rm p}$ and $-V{\rm p}$ anomalies in the 100-220 km depth interval form coherent, inclined layers and together outline a package that dips beneath the Alpine front to below the centre of the orogen.
+In the next section, we explain why the base of this package is interpreted as being the base of the downward-moving European lithosphere, or lithosphere-asthenosphere boundary (LAB).
+This layered structure continues to down-dip to